Skip to content

 Choose one

-Podcasting for Magazines (20 credit points)
+Podcasting Production (20 credit points)

 Elevate your craft with this module, delving into podcasting's role in magazines and beyond.
 Gain hands-on skills to craft top-notch online audio content, targeting diverse audiences.
 Explore podcasting's brand-boosting potential and commercial impact.
 You'll create captivating podcasts, featuring guests, tailored for specific platforms.